andrewbrettin/andrewbrettin.github.io/index.md

     alt: "quantile regression"
 ---

-I am a graduating PhD student at the [Center for Atmosphere-Ocean Science](https://caos.cims.nyu.edu/dynamic/) (CAOS) at the [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/dynamic/) at New York University.
+I am a final year PhD student at the [Center for Atmosphere-Ocean Science](https://caos.cims.nyu.edu/dynamic/) (CAOS) at the [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/dynamic/) at New York University.
 My advisor is [Laure Zanna](https://zanna-researchteam.github.io/author/laure-zanna/).

 My research focuses on understanding sea level variability on timescales ranging from the hourly to the seasonal.
 In particular, I seek to identify sources of predictability and quantify uncertainties associated with sea level variability using data-driven techniques
 (especially those which incorporate dynamical representations or permit probabilistic interpretation).

 I'm an affiliate of [M2LInES](https://m2lines.github.io/) and am supported by the [VoLo Foundation](https://volofoundation.org/project/new-york-university-nyu/).